baely/baely/README.md

 ## G'day, I'm Bailey 👋

-> 🎓 Compsci student at The University of Melbourne <br>
 > 👨‍💻 Currently working as a Software Engineer at ANZ<br>
 > 🌱 Building on my understanding and application of Python and Go